jacoduplessis/crossword/readme.md

 # Crossword

-Simple app create and complete crossword puzzles.
+Simple app to create and complete crossword puzzles.

 Requires a modern browser.